-Students needing assistance with finding accommodation or requiring airport reception and/or temporary homestay upon arrival should contact the homestay coordinator at least one month in advance of arrival in Vancouver.
+Students needing assistance with accommodation or airport reception and temporary homestay upon arrival should contact the Homestay Coordinator at least one month before arriving in Vancouver.

 Homestay with a Canadian family can be an enriching cultural experience.
-Host families are carefully screened, and their performance is evaluated on a regular basis by the Homestay Coordinator.
-Columbia College endeavors to satisfy special homestay requirements, but where this is not possible, students are advised of the alternatives.
-The Homestay Coordinator assists students in adjusting to their new environment while they are in homestay.
-Students who are interested in homestay should complete the Homestay Application Form and return it to the homestay coordinator together with the applicable fees (see "Fees").
+Host families are carefully screened and regularly evaluated by the Homestay Coordinator.
+While Columbia College strives to meet special homestay requests, students will be informed of alternatives if specific needs cannot be met.
+The Homestay Coordinator helps students adjust to their new environment.
+Interested students should complete the Homestay Application Form and return it with the applicable fees to the Homestay Coordinator.
+More information can be found here.

-Student Association:
+Student Association